jaydeepc/sarangsh/README.md

 - Can be removed at any time using the "Remove API Key" button
 - Is required to use the summarization feature

-## CORS Solutions
+## CORS Handling

-The application provides multiple ways to handle CORS:
+The application uses a reliable CORS proxy (api.allorigins.win) to handle API requests:

-1. Chrome Extension (Recommended):
-   - Use the included CORS Helper extension
-   - Simple installation and setup
-   - No configuration needed
+- No additional setup required
-   - See `extension/README.md` for details

-2. Alternative Solutions:
-   - Use a CORS proxy service
-   - Set up a server-side proxy
-   - Use Cloudflare Workers
+- Secure and reliable
-   - Configure server-side CORS headers
+- Handles all CORS headers automatically
+- Free to use with reasonable rate limits

 ## Project Structure